fsteppich/fsteppich.github.io/blog/20200721-UD-DS-CapstoneStarbucks.md

 set got split between a training set (containing 57207 records) and a test set (containing 19070 records).

+As Starbucks wants to sell products to as many customers as possible.
+One of the best ways to engage users is to make offers.
+But this is always associated with costs that should be kept to a minimum.
+On the other hand, money made by engaging a customer outweighs the costs of an offer.
+Therefore, I would rather make an offer than to miss a customer.

+Translating this into machine learning metrics: false positives (type I error) are acceptable whereas false negatives (type II error) should be kept low.
+False-positive means, a user gets predicted to be engaged even if the data says he is not.
+False-negative means, a user gets predicted to be not engaged even if the data says he is.
+Therefore I will aim for a low *precision* (close to 0) and a high *recall* (close to 1).

-The best training score on the target `offer state` was calculated for the `RandomForestClassifier` with a weighted average f1-score of 0.58.
-The overall best training f1-score (weighted average) of 0.69 got calculated on the target `engaged` for the `RandomForestClassifier`.
+The best training scores on the target `offer state` was calculated for the `KNeighborsClassifier` with a weighted average of recall = 0.57 and precision = 0.57.
+The overall best scores of recall = 0.69 and precision = 0.68 got calculated on the target `engaged` for the `DecisionTreeClassifier` and `RandomForestClassifier`.

 All trained models got stored/pickled in corresponding files for later usage.